cferdinandi/adventure/content/rules.md

 How much they heal is dependent on the severity of the injury, the method used, and the abilities of the person doing the healing.
 Conditions caused by the injury may remain even after it's healed.

 {{<callout title="Examples">}}
 - **Fin has an arrow lodged in his right leg.** He rips it out and chugs a healing potion.
-The puncture heals over, and he no longer has disadvantage on rolls for actions using his leg.
+The puncture heals over, and he regains full use of his leg.
-- **Flower is stunned from being hit in the head with a warhammer.** She visits a healer who gives her a healing elixir.
+- **Flower is stunned after being hit in the head with a warhammer.** She visits an healer who gives her a magical elixir.
 After a days rest, she's able to think clearly again.
 - **Spark has a deep gash on their arm.** Out of healing potions, they bandage it up with some herbs.
-After three days, the wound heals, and disadvantage no longer applies.
+After three days, the wound heals, and they can use their arm without issue.
 {{</callout>}}

 ### Last Breath